 The first two years of the course run parallel with groups 7 and 8 of primary education.
 The Olympiaschool is in charge of regular education while the Dutch National Ballet Academy is responsible for the dance component.
 Both dance and regular education are given at splendid premises in the Agamemnonstraat in Amsterdam Zuid.
 Ballet pupils are grouped together in separate school classes led by specialized teachers.

 The children attend school from Monday to Friday.
 They start work at 8.30 in the morning and finish at 16.00 or 17.00 in the afternoon.
 The children have approximately twelve hours of dance lessons per week.
-Among other subjects, the curriculum consists of classical ballet, creative dance and historical dance.
-During periods when rehearsals are held for a final performance or for Nationale Ballet performances, the children are also busy during weekends or in the evening.
+Among other subjects, the curriculum consists of classical ballet, creative dance and world dance.
+During periods when rehearsals are held for a final performance or for Dutch National Ballet performances, the children are also busy during weekends or in the evening.

-Children following the first two years of secondary education, will attend the Gerrit van der Veen College for regular education and take dance lessons in the Agamemnonstraat, a five minute bicycle ride away.
+Children following the first two years of secondary education, will attend the Gerrit van der Veen College or the Zuiderlicht college, for regular education and take dance lessons in the Agamemnonstraat, a five minute bicycle ride away.
 They begin at 8.30 in the morning and return home at around 17.00.
-In the transitional class, children are divided into special groups with pupils of the Amsterdam Conservatorium (music) and the Dansacademie Lucia Marthes (show and musical dance study course).
+In the high school class of the Gerrit van der Veen college, children are divided into special groups with pupils of the Amsterdam Conservatorium (music) and the Dansacademie Lucia Marthes (show and musical dance study course).

 they will sometimes need to be present in the weekends or during the evening.